john-science/john-science.github.io/_posts/2016-11-03-rock-climbing-knots.md

 > Uses: back-up knot, and stopper knot

-This knot is so basic you probably grew up being able to tie it.
-And you just called it "a knot".
+This knot is so basic you probably grew up being able to tie it, and you just called it "a knot".

 This knot has two major uses.
-First, a lot of people use it as a backup for their harness tie-in.
+First, a lot of people use it as a back-up for their harness tie-in.
 This has the added adavantage of ensuring the free piece of the rope does not hit you in the eye.
 Second, it is smart to tie this at the end of your rope before rappelling, so you do not rappel off your rope.
 (Which happens.)

 <a href="https://youtu.be/I0ShGbIR0ZI?t=7" target="_blank">
 <img src="/assets/images/knots/overhand_638px.png"